OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Logical Operators

-The following logical operators can be used inside a Variability Expression.
+The following logical operators can be used inside a variability expression.

 | Keyname | Input                                       | Output  | Description                                        |
 |---------|---------------------------------------------|---------|----------------------------------------------------|